harbassan/spicetify-apps/README.md

 ### Manual Installation

-Download the files in the [dist branch](https://github.com/harbassan/spicetify-stats/archive/refs/heads/dist.zip) and rename the folder to `stats`, and then place that folder into your `CustomApps` folder in the spicetify directory.
+Download the files in the [dist branch](https://github.com/harbassan/spicetify-stats/archive/refs/heads/dist.zip) and rename the unzipped folder to `stats`, and then place that folder into your `CustomApps` folder in the `spicetify` directory.
 It should be similair to this:

 ```
 📦spicetify\CustomApps
  ┣ 📂marketplace
  ┣ etc...
  ┗ 📂stats
- ┃ ┣ 📂previews
  ┃ ┣ 📜extension.js
  ┃ ┣ 📜index.js
  ┃ ┣ 📜manifest.json
- ┃ ┣ 📜README.md
  ┃ ┗ 📜style.css
 ```